-For those who know me in person, this may come as a shock, but ’tis true.
+For those who know me in person, this may come as a shock, but it ’tis true.

 I love to talk.

-Mostly about my kids because I think they are great but I do love to talk.
+Mostly about my kids because I think they are great, but I love to talk.

 By the way, Ella scored her first goal on Saturday!

 I AM SO DAMN PROUD.

 She loves soccer and so I am sharing because her life is full of worry about school and friends and such so for her to be thriving at this, well, I am boasting.